3. Videos on other Christian Topics

 I have a number of illustrated PowerPoint talks I can be booked to give.
-Talks are usually 40 to 50 minutes in length and may be followed by a time of questions and discussion; on YouTube they are of more varied length, as noted to the nearest minute in each listing below.
-Some are based on my books and articles, and a glimpse at those on the My Books page will give an idea of the theme of each talk.
+Talks are usually 40 to 50 minutes in length when given in public and may be followed by a time of questions and discussion; on YouTube they are of more varied length, as noted to the nearest minute in each listing below.
+Some are based on my books and articles, and a glimpse at those on the My Books page will give a further idea of the theme of those talks.

 The Life of John Ride